nicklalone/CIS---102---Getting-Started-with-Video-Game-Development/lectures/02 - Week 2 - Functions and IF.md

 Variables can be named anything and form the basis of your own style as a programmer.
 In PICO-8, there are a lot of different kinds of variables but for now, we can separate these by type.
 For example, is the variable a number? a collection of characters? a check of true or false? the start of a table?
 Each of these are possible.

 For now, the types of variables we will concern ourselves with are integers or numbers.
-But to do that, we need to take a step back and consider what you're looking at.
-Open up PICO-8
+Remember the development area?

 ### Available Space
 PICO-8 consists